-Prerequisites: TEC140 and TEC310
+Prerequisites: TEC140 and TEC310 Terms Offered: As needed

 TEC330 Network Management

 Network management presents the principles and practices of network management and administration of Microsoft Server.
 Beginning with the configuration and installation, the course proceeds to the discussion of server domains.
 Active Directory is a major component of this course and considerable time will be spent developing an understanding of Active Directory and its management.
 The course will also cover the management of group policies and the user's environment.